| GOALS

 a mechanicals/laundry/storage area.
 There

+is no egress from the basement.
 Major remodeling plans include each bathroom, the basement to incorporate a root cellar (with egress) and pantry, the kitchen to provide better use of space and storage with a eating porch added to the east side of the house with an external door.
+The roof is dark green standing seam metal (8 years old).
+There is a

 gutter on the south slope next to the chimney. **DONE!!** Roof Replaced.
 Gutters added on the north and south.
+There

 is a rain garden 'pond' surrounded by a circle drive on the north side of